Minnesota Timberwolves center Karl-Anthony Towns drives to the basket last...

 Minnesota Timberwolves center Karl-Anthony Towns drives to the basket last May.
 Credit: AP/Gareth Patterson

-The Knicks this offseason made one thing clear.
-Do anything to enhance their chances to be championship contenders.
+The Knicks this offseason made one thing clear: They would do anything to enhance their chances to be championship contenders.

-That was clear Friday when they traded Julius Randle and Donte DiVincenzo to the Timberwolves for Karl-Anthony Towns.
-Towns is a four-time All-Star forward in the prime of his career and fresh off a trip to the Western Conference Finals.
+That was reinforced Friday when they traded Julius Randle and Donte DiVincenzo to the Timberwolves for Karl-Anthony Towns.
+Towns is a four-time All-Star forward in the prime of his career and fresh off a trip to the Western Conference finals.

-It could echo another seismic trade in Knicks history.
-The November 1971 trade that brought Earl “The Pearl” Monroe from the then-Baltimore Bullets.
-That trade, of course, propelled the Knicks to two Finals appearances and the 1973 championship.
+It could echo another seismic trade in Knicks history, the November 1971 trade that brought Earl “The Pearl” Monroe from the then-Baltimore Bullets.
+That trade, of course, helped the Knicks make two NBA Finals appearances and capture the 1973 championship.

-Monroe became the final piece that extended the Knicks’ run beyond winning the title in 1970.
-The current Knicks, of course, would love this Towns trade to at least get them to the conference finals, something they haven’t tasted since 2000.
+Monroe became the final piece that extended the Knicks’ run beyond their 1970 championship.
+The current Knicks would love this Towns trade to get them at least to the conference finals, something they haven’t tasted since 2000.

-He’s put up gaudy stats in Minnesota and is a three-time All-Star and two-time All-NBA selection.
-His shooting spaces the floor well to complement this roster just like Monroe eased the burden of backcourt mate Walt Frazier.
+He’s put up gaudy stats in Minnesota and is a two-time All-NBA selection.
+His shooting spaces the floor well, just as Monroe eased the burden on backcourt mate Walt Frazier.

 Yet in the postseason, Towns has been inconsistent.
-He was excellent, for example, against league MVP Nikola Jokic when the Timberwolves defeated the Nuggets in the second round last season.
-But Towns also has playoff duds, including games where he’s been foul-prone.
+He was excellent against league MVP Nikola Jokic when the Timberwolves defeated the Nuggets in the second round last season.
+But Towns also has had playoff duds, including games in which he’s been foul-prone.

 To match the defending champion Celtics, teams need, among other things, wing depth to guard Jaylen Brown and Jayson Tatum.
 Bridges fills that need while also being available, having never missed a game in his NBA career.

 It’s too soon to know if Bridges or Towns will have Monroe’s championship impact.
-But the common link by adding Towns and Monroe is the Knicks are not afraid to take big swings to improve their championship odds.
+But the common link in the addition of Towns and Monroe is this: The Knicks are not afraid to take big swings to improve their championship odds.

 SUBSCRIBE